 If you’ve recently gotten engaged (congrats!!!), you are probably on the hunt for the right wedding artists to take part in your day.
-Securing the right photographer is most likely at the top of your list, so today we’re sharing some amazing + insightful tips from Lisa Raffo Ashley, owner and curator of The Wedding Artists Collective (and a member of the GWS Wedding Artist Guide), for finding your perfect photographer match!
+Securing the right photographer is most likely at the top of your list, so we reached out to some wedding photographers to share their tips to help you find the right photographer for your day!

 The good news: there are so many talented photographers in this industry, with such unique styles, that you are bound to find a match.
 But researching and committing to the right wedding photographer can intimidate even the most prepared newly engaged couples.
 So here are some tips to help you navigate the process.

 Instead of starting with a hard and fast budget for photography, begin the research phase by getting a solid grasp on the range of photography styles and price points in the market.
 Then let that dictate what you feel most comfortable spending.
 While many photographers don’t post their pricing online, a photographer’s portfolio can be a great indicator of their specialty and pricing.

 For example, if you see many large private estate events or destination weddings with highly specialized decor, you can assume that their fees likely start at a higher price point than a photographer who showcases intimate elopements or heirloom / DIY inspired events.